imballinst/react-bs-datatable/README.md

 Inspired by [react-data-components](https://github.com/carlosrocha/react-data-components).
 This library uses [react-bootstrap](http://react-bootstrap.github.io/) stylesheets and javascripts.
 In addition, this library also uses [font-awesome](http://fontawesome.io/) for the table header, clear filter, and other stuffs.

+**WARNING**: The current major version of this library only supports React Bootstrap v1 (which uses Bootstrap v4).
+React Bootstrap v2 will only be supported in the next major version of this library.
+To see the progress of the next major version's branch, please visit [this branch](https://github.com/imballinst/react-bs-datatable/tree/update-peer-deps).

 ## What's new in v2?

 1. TypeScript!
 The Table comes out with the `*.d.ts` files.
 You should be more type-safe now.